Constructivism (philosophy of education): Communal constructivism

-Critical constructivism has implications for education, as it suggests that teachers should create learning environments that foster critical thinking, problem-solving, and social justice.

 Influence on computer science and robotics

 Constructivism has influenced the course of programming and computer science.
 Some famous programming languages have been created, either wholly or in part, for educational use, to support the constructionist theory of Seymour Papert.
 These languages have been dynamically typed and reflective.
 Logo and its successor, Scratch, are the best known of them.
 Constructivism has also informed the design of interactive machine learning systems, whereas radical constructivism has been explored as a paradigm to design experiments in rehabilitation robotics and more precisely in prosthetics.